tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

             -d '{"jsonrpc": "2.0", "method": "web3_clientVersion"}'

     ![missing pic](resources/ganache_cli_curl.png)

+    When we go back the the terminal with ganache running, we can see it logged the api call **web3_clientVersion**.
     ![missing pic](resources/ganache_cli_log.png)
     As you can see, our client responds with a client version, which tells us which protocol to use.
 Don't worry, you probably won't have to deal with different protocol versions if you are reading this article.
 This is just a way to test that your client is running properly.